v1evani2/buffered-write-poc/README.md

   - Updates `USERS.LOCK_STATUS = 'LOCKED'`.
   - Inserts into `LOCKOUT_EVENTS`.

 The **request path never writes to Oracle** – all writes are buffered through Kafka.
+Buffered write architecture moved the concurrency control out of the DB and into:
+  - Redis atomic increments
+  - Kafka’s ordered log
+  - The single-threaded consumer model
+This is exactly how large systems solve the scaling problem.
+DB row versioning is only needed if the DB itself is participating in concurrency.

+In this architecture:

+Concurrent login attempts
+      ↓
+Redis atomic counters
+      ↓
+Kafka serialized events
+      ↓
+DB writer single consumer
+      ↓
+Oracle UPDATE (no conflict)

 ## Prereqs